CristianMazilu/QuickShipParserAzureFunctions/README.md

 - **Azure Blob Storage Integration**: Uses Azure Blob Storage for storing and managing business rules stored in JSON format.
 - **HTTP Triggered Azure Function**: On-demand validation via HTTP requests for easy integration.
 - **Scalability and Flexibility**: Leverages Azure Functions for scalability and efficiency.
-- **Excel to JSON Conversion**: Converts user-friendly, template-based Excel tables to the data structure required by the algorithm.
+- **Excel to JSON Conversion** (coming soon!): Converts user-friendly, template-based Excel tables to the data structure required by the algorithm.
 This allows system administrators to update business rules without interacting with the codebase, and without requiring coding knowledge.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: